LearningTypeScript/projects/projects/functions/secret-secrets/03-the-golden-code/README.md

 We have played defense long enough against these criminals.
 It is time to go on the offense.
-They have their own cipher technology, codenamed the _Golden Code_, which they use to create ciphertext.
+They have their own cipher technology, codenamed the _Golden Code_, which they use to create cipher text.

 Your final task, given you agree to tackle it, is to develop a `createCodeCracker` function.
 It should take an object of settings as described below.